WebAssembly/component-model/design/mvp/Async.md

 entry point and store it in context-local storage (via `context.set`) instead of simply using a `global`, as in a synchronous function.

+### Stackless ABI example

-This same example can be re-written to use the `callback` immediate (thereby avoiding the need for fibers) as follows.
+The stackful example can be re-written to use the `callback` immediate (thereby avoiding the need for fibers) as follows.

 Note that the internal structure of this component is almost the same as the previous one (other than that `summarize` is now lifted from *two* core wasm functions instead of one) and the public signature of this component is the exact same.

 Thus, the difference is just about whether the stack is cleared by the core wasm code between events, not externally-visible behavior.

 ```wat
 (component
   (import "fetch" (func $fetch (param "url" string) (result (list u8))))